 The research of the Institute focuses on incompressible flows, that is liquid and gas flows with low Mach number, and flows with little compressibility.
 The main topics are currently turbulent flows in turbomachinery at extreme off-design conditions, design and optimization of turbomachinery, two-phase flows with and without cavitation and transient phenomena of power plants.
 Both numerical simulation and experimental methods in the laboratory and in prototype installations are applied.

 The Institute has a closed loop water test rig, an open channel test rig, as well as other smaller test facilities.
 It is also equipped with a sound measurement chamber for the investigation of hydraulic elements.

-For the study of flows with numerical methods computers an a small cluster is available.
-The institute has access to the high-performance computers of the "High Performance Computing Center Stuttgart".
+For investigations of flows with numerical methods, powerful PCs and a small computational cluster are available at the Institute.
+Furthermore, the Institute has access to the supercomputer of the High Performance Computing Center of the University of Stuttgart.

 In teaching we offer various lectures and exercises in the specialization course "Fluid Mechanics and Hydropower” as well as a basic course in fluid mechanics.